lgreco/comp-271-su25-week05/README.md

 ## Complete method `String toString()`
 Be creative; try to avoid magic values as much as possible.
-Remember tha Loyola is like Hogwarts: *help will always be given at Hogwarts to those who ask for it.*
+Remember that Loyola is like Hogwarts: *help will always be given at Hogwarts to those who ask for it.*

+---

 # Study